judsonlmoore/judsonlmoore.com/_posts/travel/2018-02-19-without-a-path-podcast.markdown

 ---
 title:			The Without a Path Podcast asked me to share travel advice in Kyrgyzstan
 date:			2018-02-19 16:41:33 Z
 categories:		Kyrgyzstan
 tags:			interview, podcast, travel
 author:			judsonlmoore
-comments: 		true
 description:
 excerpt:		I share travel advice from Kyrgyzstan on The Without a Path Podcast with American writer, traveler, and meddler Joe Baur.
 We discuss travel, tourism, humanitarianism, and a sheep slaughter.
 layout:			post
 image:			../assets/images/2018/02/without-a-path-judson-in-kyrgyzstan.jpg

 ---